kubernetes/community/contributors/devel/kubelet-cri-networking.md

 to construct a network status.

-2. User supplied pod networking configurations, which are NOT directly exposed by the kubernetes API, should be handled directly by runtime shims.
+2. User supplied pod networking configurations, which are NOT directly exposed by the Kubernetes API, should be handled directly by runtime shims.
 For instance, `hairpin-mode`, `cni-bin-dir`, `cni-conf-dir`, `network-plugin`, `network-plugin-mtu` and `non-masquerade-cidr`.
 Kubelet will no longer handle these configurations after the transition to CRI is complete.
-3. Network configurations that are exposed through the kubernetes API are communicated to the runtime shim through `UpdateRuntimeConfig` interface, e.g. `podCIDR`.
+3. Network configurations that are exposed through the Kubernetes API are communicated to the runtime shim through `UpdateRuntimeConfig` interface, e.g. `podCIDR`.
 For each runtime and network implementation, some configs may not be applicable.
 The runtime shim may handle or ignore